xamantra/relative_scale/README.md

 )
 ```

+## Portrait & Landscape
-Lastly, the library doesn't support orientation yet.
-If you designed your app for portrait and the user rotates the app to landscape view, the sizes will messed up.
+The library doesn't support orientation yet.
+If you designed your app for portrait and the user rotates the app to landscape view, the sizes will be messed up.
 So if you want to use this library, it's highly recommended you lock the rotation.
 Or if your app should adapt to orientation, **DO NOT** use this library, there are a lot of alternatives.